NikolaStarivlah/soc-analyst-lab/DAY-06-LAB-LOG.md

 - Elastic Agent / Fleet
 - Phase 5 activity loop events as ticket source material

-**Note:** an early draft of this phase's write-up guide referenced placeholder environment values (`192.168.56.101` / `.104`, hostname `DESKTOP-3JKM5O9`, user `mmajeed`) that did not match this lab.
-All values above were reconfirmed live on both VMs before any ticket was written.

 ---

 # 3. Phase 6 Goal